bitrix24/b24restdocs/api-reference/tasks/user-field/task-item-user-field-get-types.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter requirements are not specified
 - one example is missing (there should be three examples - curl, js, php)
-- no success response is provided
+- no response in case of success
-- no error response is provided
+- no response in case of error
 - add a note that other types cannot be added to tasks

 {% endnote %}